11 Top-Rated Things to Do in Albany, OR

 Today, the city owns the property and encourages the public to take a tour of the carefully reconstructed home.
 The non-profit Monteith Historical Society maintains the authentic interior and provides docent-led tours.
 Several decorations and decor from the 1800s still adorn many rooms.

-Tours take place on weekends throughout the year.
-In the summer, additional tours are available on Wednesdays, Thursdays, and Fridays.
+Tours currently take place on Saturdays with additional offerings throughout the summer.
 As well as providing context on each room, the docent dives deep into Albany's history, which grew from the influential public gatherings that took place at the house.

 7. Grab a Local Bite to Eat

 For local dining, head to the Historic Downtown District.
 Here, several sumptuous eateries entice patrons with unique and specialty menus.
 And several of these downtown restaurants are within walking distance of one another.

 One of the most popular places to visit in this area, Sybaris Bistro, is across the street from the Historic Carousel and Museum.
 This modern restaurant is housed in a historic building and features seasonal menus based on the freshest ingredients.
 Although casual enough for an impromptu weeknight visit, Sybaris is also a hot spot for weekend date nights.

 Other popular date spots in the downtown area include Sweet Red Bistro and Vault 244 Bistro.
 For some lighter fare, check out First Burger or Brick and Mortar Café.
 And on the east side of the downtown district, Homegrown Oregon Foods offers a convenient and healthier alternative to fast food.

 8. Head Out on the Willamette Valley Scenic Bikeway